ltylerqcells/solar-compatibility-api-docs/api_usage_guide.md

 #### `inverter` array constraints

 - **Must have at least one item.** Empty array → `FAIL: Inverter SKU is required`.
-- **All items must share one SKU.** Multiple distinct inverter SKUs → `FAIL: Multiple inverter SKUs require manual review`.
+- **All items must share OEM.** Multiple inverter SKUs with differing DCA percentages will not be able to be calculated.

 #### `battery` array constraints